Book Structure Essentials online workshop

 This is a 3-session online workshop.

 A fine binding, with perfectly pared leather, tooled in gold with colored leather onlays, is surely a beauty to behold.
-When we see it, we are drawn in by the color scheme and the design.
 However, the design only lightly shrouds what lies beneath.
 The endsheets must provide an easy transition from the cover to the text.
 The shoulder should fit the exact thickness of the board—no more, no less.
 The round shape of the spine should facilitate the turning of the pages.
 The boards should be securely fastened, yet not so much so the book doesn’t open well.

 In this online class, we will focus our attention on practicing the techniques of rounding and backing, lining the spine, and attaching boards—so that once you have your award-winning cover design worked out, you will also have a beautifully built structure to place it on.